 - Jumper, tank top or cardigan with school logo - Light blue polo shirt with school logo - Grey trousers/shorts/skirt or blue summer dress - Black shoes (not trainers)

 PE Kit

-For PE pupils are asked to wear a school PE top with a school logo and navy shorts (no logo) with plimsols or trainers.
+For PE pupils are asked to wear a school PE top with a school logo and navy shorts (no logo) with plimsolls or trainers.
+Children do not get changed for PE until after the October half term.